-2. Visual Examination: A lighted instrument called a video otoscope will be used to examine your eardrums and ear canals.
-You can follow this examination on a large TV monitor.
-Patients are generally amazed when seeing inside of their ear for the first time on the big screen.
+2. Visual Examination: A lighted instrument called a Video Otoscope will be used to examine patient’s ear canals and ear drums.
+The ear exam can be viewed on two large screen monitors.
+Patients are generally amazed when seeing the inside of each ear on screen for the first time.
 The hearing practitioner will be looking for any issues before beginning the hearing test.
 If needed any wax blockages that will may hamper the hearing test will be removed.
 Color pictures for the patient’s file are most often taken.

 3. Tone Test: Once you’ve answered the assessment questions and have finished the otoscopic examination, the actual hearing test will be next.
 A Practitioner will take you to a soundproof booth that blocks out all outside sounds.
 Comfortable foam ear inserts will be placed into each ear.
 When the test is administered you will be listening for tones from a variety of low and high frequencies.
 All you will need to do is push a button located on a handheld joystick when you hear various frequency tones.
 During the testing the Practitioner will complete a Pure Tone Test, a Mastoid Bone Conduction Test, a Non-Amplified Word Test, a Most Comfortable Listening Test, a Most Uncomfortable Listening Test, and Various Speech and Word Recognition Tests.
 The data from each segment of your hearing test will be used to determine the disposition of your hearing, the depth of your loss if present, the measures needed to treat the loss and a cross test validation of all the hearing loss data.